A week ago a reader emailed me asking me to write a post:

 I think it would be cool to hear more advice on making friends.
 I know you have a post on networking though.
 I love hearing about networking advice though lol.
 Personally though, I struggle with connecting with people and making friends, and you seem like someone who knows a lot about that.

 I think this reader gives me a little too much credit in this department.
 I’ve been thinking about this subject and I’ve realized the one thing this reader has to understand is that making and connecting with friends are two very different concepts.
-I believe making friend is one of the easiest things one can do in life, it requires little or no effort.
+I believe making friend is one of the easiest things one can do in life, it requires little or no effort and you can even do it online in sites like chatempanada.com and others.
 Connecting with a friend is harder because it requires more time and trust with both parties involved.
 However, the main thing to keep in mind is that for both things to happen you cannot go in trying to be friends with anybody: you need to let it happen naturally.

 As you can see there are three concepts we’re going to analyze and go through.
 Let’s begin.